OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 * **LoA2:** Authentication performed using single factor;
 * **LoA3:** Authentication performed using multi factor (MFA)

-The following rules are applicable to **access control to Open Finance Brazil API´s:**
+The following rules are applicable to the authentication mechanism of Open Finance Brazil API´s:

 * In accordance to Art.
 17 of [Joint Resolution nº 01 - Open Banking Brasil](https://www.in.gov.br/en/web/dou/-/resolucao-conjunta-n-1-de-4-de-maio-de-2020-255165055), institutions must adopt procedures and controls for client authentication **compatible with those applicable in their electronic service channels**.
-* So, in compliance with the regulation, it is suggested that:
+* In accorcdance with the regulation, it is suggested that:
    * **For Read-Only APIs  (Phase 2)**: the _Authorization Servers_ **should** adopt, at least, an authentication method compatible with `LoA2`; and
    * **For Read-Write API´s (subsequent phases)**: the _Authorization Servers_ **should** adopt an authentication method compatible with `LoA3` or higher.

-In all cases, the adoption of a more rigorous authentication mechanism (`LoA3` or higher) is at the discretion of the Bank (ASPSP), according to its risk assessment and in a manner compatible with the mechanisms usually used.
+In all cases, the adoption of a more rigorous authentication mechanism (`LoA3` or higher) is at the discretion of the Bank (ASPSP), according to its risk assessment and in a manner compatible with the mechanisms usually employed.

 **Authentication factors clarification**

 The authentication methods are:

-* Something you know, such as password or phrase
+* Something **you know**, such as password or phrase
-* Something you have, such as token or smartcard;
+* Something **you have**, such as token, smartcard or device
-* Something you are, such as biometric validation.
+* Something **you are**, meaning an authentication that makes use of physical characteristics, such as biometric validation.

-To performe a MFA authentication is necessary the end user to present at least two different methods as listed above.
-A unique method used more than once is not accepted as MFA.
+To performe a MFA authentication is necessary that the end user presents at least two different methods as listed above.
+A unique method used more than once - ie. presenting passwords - is not accepted as MFA.

 ### Confidential client